LeasupApp/leasup-phptest/README.md

 This test is designed to not be particularly hard on purpose.
 You can therefore dedicate some time on the error management part as well as the readability of your code.

-You are free to use any external resources to complete the task (You might need [https://php.net/](https://php.net/)).
+You are free to use any external resources (except AI tools like Github Copilot or ChatGPT) to complete the task.
+You might need [https://php.net/](https://php.net/).

 ## The task